Verify, don't trust

 What touches the network?

 Your workspace never leaves your machine.
-We have no server that can see what you scan.
+We have no server that can see what you inspect.
 Verdicts run offline.
 A deliberately small, disclosed set of requests can leave your Mac — none of them carry your config, secrets, or findings:

 None carry your workspace data.
 Dryx's local IPC uses loopback-only sockets with no remote egress — verify with Little Snitch.